RaitoBezarius/arkheon/README.md

 - Deployments/closures can be sealed to prevent any tampering, do something like FSPRG:
   - Generate a verification key that should be stored somewhere else.
-  - Generate a sealing key that can stay on the deployment of mimir.
+  - Generate a sealing key that can stay on the deployment of arkheon.
   - and do it like FSS.
   - Will probably require the involvement of Rust to write it properly and re-expose it via Python.